What if my State has restrictions on advertising or matching?

 Do you charge a matching fee in addition to your monthly subscription?

-No. Families pay $139/month to post their profile on AdoptMatch.
+No. Families pay a monthly fee.
 That’s it.
 If they find a successful match through us, we’d love to hear about it so we can celebrate along with them, but no additional fees will ever be charged.

 What if the Expectant Parent is not in my state?
 Can I still work with her?